Eden: Hello Monika, thank you so much for having me here and giving me the opportunity to appear on your blog!

 So one of these sleepless nights, I was lying next to my boyfriend who slept and woke him up at three in the morning and told him everything.
 He obviously was shocked!
 He did not expect this but I knew that he would stay by my side whatever happens.
 And he still is after three years.

-Eden: Definitely, the wonderful and beautiful miss Carmen Carrera.
-I fell in love with her after seeing her on RuPaul’s Drag Race and when I found out that she started hormone replacement therapy, I was like: “Hell yeah!,, It’s so great having such a wonderful individual, being a role model for so many others!
+Eden: Definitely, the wonderful and beautiful Miss Carmen Carrera.
+I fell in love with her after seeing her on RuPaul’s Drag Race, and when I found out that she started hormone replacement therapy, I was like, 'Hell yeah!'
+It’s so great having such a wonderful individual being a role model for so many others!
+Her confidence and authenticity really resonate with me.
+I also admire how she’s been so open about her journey, which helps normalize the process for people like me.
+Watching her embrace her transition has made me feel more at peace with my own.
+It’s empowering to see someone so unapologetically themselves and succeeding in the way she has.
+It gives me hope for my future and a sense of community in this shared experience.

 Eden: Telling my grandparents and younger brother about this.
 I actually came out to them after a year of going to the gender clinic and two weeks before I got my facial feminization surgery.
-Way to late so they didn’t really have a lot of time to process.
+Way too late, so they didn’t really have a lot of time to process.
 Sadly, I can’t really say that they’re happy with my decision, but they know that they’ll have to accept it to make me happy.
+It was hard because I had always been close to them, and I didn’t want to hurt them.
+I think they’re still coming to terms with it, but I hope they’ll eventually see how much happier I am now.
+The silence after I told them was deafening, and it felt like there was so much unsaid.
+I gave them space to process, but it’s been an emotional journey for all of us.
+I’ve learned to give them time, but it’s also taught me that my happiness is worth fighting for, even if it’s hard for others to understand at first.

-Eden: Transgender people have the same rights as any other person here in Belgium but I feel like we should get more help to defend ourselves when we get discriminated against.
-Belgians are pretty open-minded, but when it comes up to transgender individuals, I feel like they don’t know much about us and can be fast to judge or make fun with us.
+Eden: Transgender people have the same rights as any other person here in Belgium, but I feel like we should get more help to defend ourselves when we get discriminated against.
+Belgians are pretty open-minded, but when it comes to transgender individuals, I feel like they don’t know much about us and can be quick to judge or make fun of us.
+There’s still a lot of education that needs to happen, especially in everyday spaces like work, school, and even healthcare.
+I’ve personally experienced moments where people just don’t know how to approach the topic of being transgender, and it can lead to uncomfortable situations.
+But I also see that there are progressive groups and activists working hard to shift these attitudes, which gives me hope.
+I think things are slowly improving, but we’re still a long way from full acceptance.
+It’s important that the general public becomes more informed, and that we keep advocating for our rights.

 Monika: Do you like fashion?
 What kind of outfits do you usually wear?
 Any special fashion designs, colors, or trends?